zubeax/zubeax.github.io/_posts/2023-12-11-installing-docker-and-private-registry.markdown

 I will look into options to create docker images by running the build process inside a container at a later time.
 For the moment i am content to use a docker installation on the master node.
 After trying (and failing) to install from the OS packages i decided to use the install script from [get.docker.com](https://get.docker.com).
 The script requires sudo entitlements, the installation process is straightforward.

 <b>N.B.</b> I looked into running docker root-less, but since it is a temporary solution i decided it was not worth the trouble.
-If you want to go ahead with rootless operation, follow the instructions at the of the installation log.
+If you want to go ahead with rootless operation, follow the instructions at the end of the installation log.
 The required scripts are present in /usr/bin.

 ```sh
 # curl -fsSL https://get.docker.com -o get-docker.sh